 ART: Sure.

 AUSTIN: ...huge bright windows, your eyes hurt for a second.
 Slowly they adjust to this new amount of light and on the, on the ground are, are plates with stuff on them.
+No

 NICK: I wanna do a detect magic.